It’s scary that a killing tool like a chainsaw was first invented by doctors to perform surgical procedures.

 The procedure kept improving with time and played a significant role in 19th-century amputation.
 It now serves as a direct ancestor to the modern-day chainsaw.

-What was the Original Use of Chainsaw?
+What was the Early Use of Chainsaw?

 It started out as a tool to help in a childbirth procedure called symphysiotomy.
 The pelvis was cut to widen the birth canal for natural birth.
 The procedure was dangerous, difficult to perform, and had long-lasting health issues.
-Hence it went out of practice in a few years.
+Hence it went out of practice for a few years.

 In 1907, Samuel J. Beans realized the use of an amputation chainsaw as a way of taking down trees,cutting firewood or hedges and filed his patent.
 With that chainsaw took on a new route, made exceptional advancements, and now is a huge market with numerous competitors.